oracle-livelabs/adb/shared/adb-multi-tool-select-ai/demo/demo.md

-# Demo Multitool Select AI chatbot
+# Demo Multi-Tool Select AI chatbot

 ## Introduction

-This lab will take you thru the steps for demonstrating each tool of the Multitool Select AI chatbot.
+This lab will take you thru the steps for demonstrating each tool of the Multi-Tool Select AI chatbot.

 Estimated Time: 15 minutes